JuliaParallel/Blocks.jl/README.md

 Blocks
 ======
 A framework to:
-- represent chunks of entities
+- represent chunks of an entity
-- represent processor affinities of the chunks
+- represent processor affinities of the chunks (if any)
-- compose actions on chunks by chaining functions
+- compose actions (both local and remote) on chunks by chaining functions
 - do map and reduce operations with the above

 It represents a typical pattern observed across several types of parallel processing tasks.
 The Blocks framework can be leveraged to build convenience APIs for parallelizing such tasks.
 The composability of Blocks lends to a convenient and compact syntax.